0x20F/basestats/README.md

 * Pretty icons
 * Each class has a fancy (simple) image based on their name, all unique, _something like the image at the bottom_.

-![Example image of class avatars] (https://i.imgur.com/cMXhB8h.png)
+Example image of class avatars: (https://i.imgur.com/cMXhB8h.png)